Charts are dashboard items that are used to visualize data on a dashboard, for example a process graph, a bar chart or a cross analysis table.

 You can also change the order of the attributes in the attribute selector to group the data in the dashboard in a different order of attributes.

 Metrics are used to compute the value for each category, e.g. the number of cases, or percentage of cases.
-In the Overview – Cases dashboard the initial value is Number of cases.
+For example, in the Overview – Cases dashboard in AppOne the initial value is Number of cases.
 If you select a different metric in the metric selector the value for each of the categories in the dashboard is modified.

 Selections in the dataset allow you to zoom in on a specific part of the dataset based on the information displayed in the dashboards.
 Selections can be triggered by dragging your mouse or clicking on the graphs and charts.